Perspective | No, a Virginia school district didn’t ban Dr. Seuss books. Here’s what really happened.

-In 2019, a study by researchers Katie Ishizuka and Ramón Stephens examined 50 children’s books and 2,200 characters created over decades by Dr. Seuss and found that “of the 2,240 (identified) human characters, there are 45 characters of color representing 2 percent of the total number of human characters.”
-Of the 45 characters, 43 exhibited behaviors and appearances that align with harmful and stereotypical Orientalist tropes.”
+In 2019, a study by researchers Katie Ishizuka and Ramón Stephens examined 50 children’s books and over 2,200 characters created over decades by Dr. Seuss and found that “of the 2,240 (identified) human characters, there are forty-five characters of color representing 2% of the total number of human characters.”
+Of the 45 characters, 43 exhibited behaviors and appearances that align with harmful and stereotypical Orientalist tropes.

-This statement from school district spokesman Wayde B. Byard explains the likely source of the false reports and what Loudoun has actually done.
-Loudoun, to be clear, did not ban Seuss books but did issue a statement saying that the district had issued guidance to schools in recent years to avoid connecting Read Across America Day to Seuss.
+This statement from Loudoun schools spokesman Wayde B. Byard explains the likely source of the false reports and what the district has actually done.
+Loudoun, to be clear, did not ban Seuss books but did issue a statement saying that the district had provided guidance to schools in recent years to avoid connecting Read Across America Day to Seuss.
 The state says that “[r]esearch in recent years has revealed strong racial undertones in many books written/illustrated by Dr. Seuss.”

 Here’s the statement provided by Byard: